Cogdal Vineyards Collection

-Sweet Inspiration (semi-sweet) - Scents and flavors of apricot and peach are abundant in this wine that ends with a mild citrus finish.
+Sweet Inspiration (semi-dry) - Aromas of tropical fruit on the nose followed by flavors of apple, pear and sweet pineapple on the palate.
 A Silver Medal at the 2018 Michigan Wine Competition, a Silver Medal at the 2019 Michigan Wine Competition.

-Nana's Kiss (dry rose) - Bright pink color that sparkles, this wine presents notes of fresh berries on the nose and palate.
-Awarded a Gold Medal at the 2018 International Taster's Guild Wine Judging, a Bronze Medal at the 2019 Finger Lakes International Wine Competition, a Bronze Medal at the 2019 Indy International Wine Competition,a Bronze Medal at the 2019 International Taster's Guild Wine Judging a Bronze Medal at the 2019 Michigan Wine Competition.
-CURRENTTLY SOLD OUT UNTIL THE 2020 RELEASE PARTY.
+Nana's Kiss (dry rose) - Rose gold in color, this wine presents flavors of sweet fresh strawberries on the palate, with a long tangy fruit finish.
+Awarded a Gold Medal at the 2018 International Taster's Guild Wine Judging, a Bronze Medal at the 2019 Finger Lakes International Wine Competition, a Bronze Medal at the 2019 Indy International Wine Competition, a Bronze Medal at the 2019 International Taster's Guild Wine Judging a Bronze Medal at the 2019 Michigan Wine Competition.

 Growing the Grape